Tipping on Amtrak Trains

 Boarding the Silver Star in New York

-How long are staff away from home?
+How long are the staff away from home?

 What do attendants do on the train?